Leafwing-Studios/bevy-sudoku/README.md

 # bevy-sudoku
-An open source, educational and fully-featured Sudoku game written in the Bevy game engine in Rust.
+An open source, educational and (eventually) fully-featured Sudoku game written in the Bevy game engine in Rust.